 Careers in Ecology

-Announcements about job and internship opportunities currently available in the department and other related organizations are sent out through email to the Ecology Department job email listserv and posted on the bulletin board in the Lewis 3rd floor hallway.
+Announcements about job and internship opportunities currently available in the department and other related organizations are emailed once a week to the Ecology Department job email listserv, are posted on the bulletin board in the Lewis 3rd floor hallway, and are collected on the department Job Board.
 All current Ecology students are included in this listserv and will receive all announcements.
-Students in other departments or community members who wish to receive announcements may email email@example.com to request to be added to the listserv.
+Students in other departments or community members who wish to receive announcements may email firstname.lastname@example.org to request to be added to the listserv.

 There are many career options after graduation with a Bachelor of Science in Biological Sciences.

 With Conservation Biology and Ecology, Fish and Wildlife Management and Ecology, and Organismal Biology Options

 A variety of positions are available in the federal Departments of Interior or Agriculture with a major in these options.
 These agencies include the Forest Service, Park Service, Bureau of Land Management, or US Fish and Wildlife Service.

 - With these major options you could enter positions at the GS-5 level and then be eligible for a GS-7 position with experience, probably after one year in the position.
 At present, this job market is fairly competitive, so candidates with a Master's degree may be given preference.